kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 If you invoke this flag, you need to specify the archive.
 Your choices for high-rate Rinex2 data are:

-- UNAVCO
+- unavco
-- CDDIS
+- cddis
-- NRCAN
+- nrcan

 For RINEX 3 high-rate data:

-- CDDIS
+- cddis
-- GA
+- ga
-- BKG
+- bkg

 For high-rate data, you should **never** use the python translation option.